 There are a number of electrochemical techniques that can be used to measure the corrosion rates of ECR probes.
 All of the currently significant techniques were mentioned earlier in this report.
-Of those, data from the LPR technique was compared to data from the EN technique because the current research equipment generates both types of data and makes the comparison possible.
-The comparison is shown in Figure 7 for all of the materials and test conditions used in this research.
+Of those, data from the LPR technique was compared to data from the EN technique because the current research equipment generates both types of data.
+This comparison is shown in Figure 6 for all of the materials and test conditions used in this research.
 EN corrosion rates were consistently lower than LPR corrosion rates by an average factor of 6-7.
-Thus if EN corrosion rates were plotted instead of LPR corrosion rates in Figure 6, the comparison to mass loss corrosion rates would have been worse.
-For the equipment used here, it is concluded that LPR corrosion rates better represent the actual corrosion reaction.
-Other researchers2 have used EN probe data and profilometry to measure the corrosion penetration rate of their probe surfaces in an effort to quantify their electrochemical corrosion rates.
-Still others4 have used EIS data for the probe measurement and the SEM to measure the metal lost from the actual probe.
-Both of these research groups generated mass loss and electrochemical probe corrosion rates that differed by only about 50%.
+Thus if EN corrosion rates were plotted instead of LPR corrosion rates in

-Figure 7 - Comparison of electrochemical noise to linear polarization corrosion rates.
+Figure 6 - Comparison of electrochemical noise to linear polarization corrosion rates.